xyz-leo/telegram-bot/README.md

 This project is a Telegram bot implemented using the `python-telegram-bot` library.
 The bot allows users to schedule reminders that send messages or trigger predefined commands (handlers) at specified times daily.
 It supports multiple users, storing scheduled tasks persistently in a JSON file, and reloading them automatically when the bot restarts.

-The bot also includes commands for getting weather information and other stuff, which can be scheduled as reminders.
+The bot also includes commands for getting weather information, translating text to any language, and other stuff, which also can be scheduled as reminders.

 ## IMPORTANT